-Established in 1988, the Urban Sites Network (USN) connects teachers and writing project leaders nationwide to work on improving the teaching and learning of urban children.
-USN focuses on teacher inquiry and professional development, while encouraging teachers to share promising classroom practices with each other through conferences, retreats, online forums, and minigrant programs.
+Established in 1988, the Urban Sites Network (USN) connected teachers and writing project leaders nationwide to work on improving the teaching and learning of urban children.
+USN focused on teacher inquiry and professional development, while encouraging teachers to share promising classroom practices with each other through conferences, retreats, online forums, and minigrant programs.

 - To strengthen urban writing projects sites, particularly new and rebuilding sites, in order to tackle the critical concerns of urban schools

 - To grow, support, and sustain diverse teacher leadership pools in urban writing project sites and urban schools in general

 - To increase awareness of the ways that teaching and learning are inseparably linked to race, class, gender, language, culture, and social justice

 - To identify and analyze the significance of urban contexts on student achievement and the achievement gap